TirthaJyotiBol/skill_test1/readme.md

         -> when the shut alarm is clicked ,using event listener the alarm is shutted.

     5. Background Change
-        -> During time set from set interval, if the type is "AM" then light background is visible.
-        -> if it changes to "PM" the background is changed to "Dark".
+        -> Using a toggle button it is possible to switch from light to dark mode.

 Link of Website : https://tirthajyotibol.github.io/skill_test1/